flaxandteal/flaxandteal-website/content/pages/maritime-mile.md

 ### Welcome to the Virtual Heritage Experience!

 Dive into the past with an innovative way to explore historical images, videos, audio clips, and captivating stories from heritage archives.
-Our project uses 3D/VR technology to bring history to life right at your fingertips.
+Our project uses 3D/VR technology to bring history to life right at your fingertips.<br>

-**How it Works:**
+**How it Works:**<br>

 - **Scan & Discover:** Find one of our 6 strategically placed QR code plaques, scan it with your smartphone, and step into a snapshot of history.
 - **Step Into the Past:** There are 6 Rooms, each with a unique QR code located along the Maritime Mile.
 Navigate through these 6 uniquely themed 3D/VR rooms created and hosted in Mozilla Hub.
 Whether you’re a history buff or a curious explorer, each room offers a distinct journey through time: